CascadeEnergy/dynamoDb-marshaler/README.md

 **Caveat** Does not yet work with Binary types (B and BS).
 I have personally never come across a case where I'm using binary types in json.
 If you need binary support, please let me know how it might be done, or contribute.

+## Why?

+Translation of DynamoDb `AttributeValue` objects is cumbersome and makes working with the [aws-sdk-js](https://github.com/aws/aws-sdk-js) and dynamo more difficult than it needs to be.
+This library abstracts away the verbose tiresome mappings and lets you work with standard javascript (JSON) data like you're used to.

 ## Install

 ```